Buffalo Springs National Reserve

-Buffalo Springs National Reserve is a protected area in the Isiolo County in northern Kenya.
+Buffalo Springs National Reserve is a protected area in Isiolo County, Kenya.

 Organization

-The reserve was established in 1948 as part of the Samburu - Isiolo Game Reserve, and the present boundaries were established in 1985.
+The reserve was established in 1948 as part of the Samburu - Isiolo Game Reserve and the present boundaries were established in 1985.
 The reserve is managed by the Isiolo County Council.

-Most operators of Kenyan safaris offer a visit to the reserve, which has several Safari Lodges and safari camps.
+Most operators of Kenyan safaris offer a visit to the reserve, which has several safari lodges and safari camps.

 Location

-The Buffalo Springs National Reserve is south of the Samburu National Reserve, which lies on the other side of the Ewaso Ngiro river.
+The Buffalo Springs National Reserve is located south of the Samburu National Reserve, which lies on the other side of the Ewaso Ngiro River.
 It is named after an oasis of clear water at its western end.

-The reserve has an area of 131 km2, and is at an altitude of between 850 m and 1,230 m above sea level.
+The reserve has an area of 131 km2, and its altitude ranges between 850 m and 1,230 m above sea level.
 It is a gently rolling lowland plain of old lava flows and volcanic soils of olivine basalt.
 The main feature is the Champagne Ride in the southeast, an ancient lava-terrace.
 The climate is hot, dry and semi-arid.